 A: There are designated pit areas along the sides and back of the property and you may park in any spot that does not already have a name painted at the front of it (spots with names have been reserved).
-If you want to reserve a spot for the year, there is a \$50 yearly fee and you will need to fill out the NCQMA Parking Fundraiser Form which can be found on the website.
-Spots reserved in November are valid for the following year.
+If you want to reserve a spot for the year, there is a \$60 yearly fee and you will need to fill out the NCQMA Parking Form which can be found on the website.